nikku/works-on-my-machine/README.md

 [![works badge](https://cdn.jsdelivr.net/gh/nikku/works-on-my-machine@v0.2.0/badge.svg)](https://github.com/nikku/works-on-my-machine)

-__TLDR;__ This project works well on my machine.
+__TLDR:__ This project works well on my machine.
 It may or may not work on your machine, too.

 ## Usage